Which amber countries will let in British holidaymakers?

 Must be fully vaccinated

-From 30 June 2021, Malta requires all arrivals from the UK to present proof of full vaccination.
+As of 30 June, Malta requires all arrivals from the UK to present proof of full vaccination.
 This must show that you received a full course of vaccination at least 14 days prior to your arrival.
 Children aged 5-11 can travel if they are accompanying their vaccinated parents/legal guardian and must show evidence of a negative PCR test dated within 72 hours before arrival.
 Children under 5 do not need a test.
 Children aged 12-18 will only be able to travel if they have proof of full vaccination.

 Arrivals to France from the UK must justify an essential reason to enter the country unless they are fully vaccinated.
 All unvaccinated travellers from the UK, including children aged 11 and above, will need to present a negative PCR Covid-19 test result, carried out less than 72 hours before departure.
 They’ll also be required to self-isolate for seven days on arrival, before taking another PCR test.
 Exit from this self-isolation period is subject to a negative test result.
-Double jabbed visitors need not have an essential reason for travel or self-isolate, but they still need evidence of a negative PCR test result taken within 72 hours of departure, or a negative antigen test result taken within 48 hours of departure.
+Double jabbed visitors and accompanying minors under 18 need not have an essential reason for travel or self-isolate, but those aged 11 or over still need evidence of a negative PCR test result taken within 72 hours of departure, or a negative antigen test result taken within 48 hours of departure.

 Poland introduced a seven-day quarantine for British travellers, even if they have presented a negative Covid PCR test upon arrival.
 However, if you are fully vaccinated, you are exempt from quarantine on arrival in Poland, but must present evidence of your vaccination at the border and 14 days must have passed since your final dose.